 In June 2011 we ran our first Wavelength USA tour and this is now a regular fixture in our calendar bringing us to the heart of Silicon Valley.

 We have a world class killer squad of designers, event facilitators, logistics and numbers ninjas who make it all happen.
-And in late 2016 we brought Graham Hodgkin, formerly CEO of London’s Air Ambulance and a Connect Alumnus, on board to grow the Speaker’s Bureau and Bespoke business.
-Check out our A-Team here and find out more about Graham.
+Check out our A-Team here.

 We are proud of the purposefully inspirational business we are creating.
 A great place to work and part of a global network of inspired and inspiring leaders, financially strong and true to our bootstrap roots where well-being, friends and family come first.
-We are committed to verifying the impact we have and we published our first report in January 2016 – download the full report here.
+We are committed to verifying the impact we have and we published our first report in January 2016 – download the full report here – and are in the process of updating it with input form the Connect Alumni of 2016-18 now.

 If you’ve got this far in the story why not get in touch and we can talk about how we might collaborate and so change the world for the better through business?